irons163/IRExpandableTableView/README.md

 # IRExtanderTableView

-- IRExtanderTableView is a powerful resizable view for iOS.
+- IRExtanderTableView is a powerful extanderable tableview for iOS.

 ## Features
 - Extander tableview with nested.